Trackunit/developer-hub/api-docs/data-model.md

 ### AcTotalRelativeActivePowerLoadPercentage

+> 📘 Coming soon to Streaming API
+>
+> This insight will be available in Streaming API in July 2023.

 Total active power (W) consumption (of the connected load) as a percentage of the rated active power output capability.
 Unit of measurement: _percent_,

 ### AcTotalRelativeApparentPowerLoadPercentage

+> 📘 Coming soon to Streaming API
+>
+> This insight will be available in Streaming API in July 2023.

 Total apparent power (VA) consumption (of the connected load) as a percentage of the rated apparent output capability.
 E.g. a generator is rated to a max continuous power delivery of 120kVA and the actual load is 45kVA then this percentage is 37.5.